dse-dev/testCases_240219/README.md

 - click "Run Sogeti API Test"

-Now all data from the uploaded JSON file will be posted to the new endpoints
+Now all data from the uploaded JSON file will be posted to the new endpoints.

-Results from the performed tests will appear automatically
+Results from the performed tests will appear automatically.

 <img src='./docs/img/postman/11_testCase5_PostResults.JPG' width='640'>